spacemeshos/testnet-guide/local.md

 ### Exploring the config files
 Each node has the same genesis configuration in their config file.
 Show how to look at the config file.
 Each node has a configured CLI wallet.

+👉 click on one of the links to view each node's config file:

 ```
 - nodeAlice.conf - link to Alice's node config file
-- nodeBob.con - link to Bob's node config file
+- nodeBob.conf - link to Bob's node config file
 - nodeCharlie.conf - link to Charlie's node config file
 ```

 ### Looking at node logs
-You can see each node log output by...
+👉  You can see each node log output by...

 ```
 - nodeAlice.log - link to view node1 console log